Skip to content

 7. The version of NodeJS SHOULD be a LTS release

-8. The version of NodeJS MUST be managed with nvm and a .nvmrc file in the root of the project
+8. The version of NodeJS SHOULD be managed with nvm and a .nvmrc file in the root of the project

 3. Style/linting